RIR360/development/journal/2025/march.md

 - BTW, **Grok** (AI Chatbot) is really cool, it talks so casually and feels natural.

 ## 03/20/2025
-- Changed sleep cycle is the key of a brighter life, better life.
+- Improved sleep routine is the key of a brighter life, better life.
 - Successful people know the tricks that most of us don't know.
+- Give yourself some silent time, some calm time to think and reflect.